Transformosa/bimU.io.Docs/docs/upload-a-bim-model.md

 #### Export from Autodesk Revit

-`2D View` and `Family Document` are NOT supported for export at the moment.
+`2D View`, `Family Document` and `Analytical Model` are NOT supported for export at the moment.
 You must have a `3D View` opened to start the upload process.
 Visible `Linked Models` in the current `3D View` are exported, too.

 Visisblity and appearance of `Elements` can be determined based on a number of factors, such as `Section Box`, `Visibility/Graphic Override`, `Temporary Hide/Isolate`, etc.